eaudeweb/meetings-registration-tool/README.rst

     location for product logo images.
 Add to settings.py PRODUCT_LOGO and PRODUCT_SIDE_LOGO filenames.

-    Set the ADMINISTRATOR_EMAIL in the instance/settings.py representing the administator email.
+    Set the ADMINISTRATOR_EMAIL in instance/settings.py representing the administator email.

+    Set the DEFAULT_MAIL_SENDER variable in instance/settings.py.
+    Notifications, reset password tokens, activation emails will not be sent unless this variable is set.

-    Set the GOOGLE_ANALYTICS_KEY in the instance/settings.py example if you want to enable the Google Analytics tracking.
+    Set the GOOGLE_ANALYTICS_KEY in instance/settings.py example if you want to enable the Google Analytics tracking.